gavrilyuc/bootstrap-mixer/README.md

 # Bootstrap Mixer

-This is advanced bootstrap classes, mixing classes and easy styling blocks.<br />
+This is addition to bootstrap, includes mixing classes and easy way to style blocks.<br />
-The whole point is to divide the frequently used styles into separate classes.
+It helps to improve using repetitive styles.

 ## Instalation